zhujun98/linacopt/README.md

 # LinacOpt
-An Object-oriented Python optimizer used for linac optimization with ASTRA and IMPACT-T
+An object-oriented Python API for beam dynamics optimization with ASTRA and IMPACT-T.

 Global optimizers: